gisma/uavRst/README.md

 ## Mission Planning

-It it is strongly encouraged to use the new package for flight planning [uavRmp](https://github.com/gisma/uavRmp) for uav autonomous mission planning.
+It is strongly encouraged to use the new package for flight planning [uavRmp](https://github.com/gisma/uavRmp) or on [CRAN](https://cran.r-project.org/web/packages/uavRmp/index.html) for uav autonomous mission planning.
 In the first place it is a simple and open source planning tool for monitoring flights of low budget drones based on ```R```.
 It provide an easy workflow for planning autonomous surveys including battery-dependent task splitting, save departures, and approaches of each monitoring chunks.